hanslovsky/sportsplex-utilities/README.md

 ## Installation
 The easiest way to get access to these tools is via conda.
 ### Conda
-If you are not familiar with conda, or do not have it yet, download and install [Miniconda with Python3.6 for your operating system](https://conda.io/miniconda.html).
+If you are not familiar with conda, or do not have it yet, download and install [Miniconda with Python 3 for your operating system](https://conda.io/miniconda.html).

 #### Linux/macOS
 During the command line installation you can decide to add `/conda/installation/directory/bin` to your `PATH`.
 If you choose not to, make sure that conda is on your `PATH` before you install this package or run any of the tools.